maibrittbergh/statisticalmanual/statisticalintroduction.md

 In this case:

-1.  $w_0, w_1$ are our cofficents/ parameters: $w_0$ is the intercept
+1.  $w_0, w_1$ are our coefficients/ parameters: $w_0$ is the intercept
     and $w_1$ the slope of our model
 2.  $x$ is our predictor
-3.  $ε$ the error term includes everything that we can’t adress with this simple equation ($ε$ is normally treated to be independent of x) and follows a certain distribution.
+3.  $ε$ the error term includes everything that we can’t address with this simple equation ($ε$ is normally treated to be independent of x) and follows a certain distribution. \[Dobson and Barnett, 2018\]

 ### The Noise

 Everything that is not explained with our model?
 This could just be a measurement error that we can never really rule out.
-Also its possible that there are other variables than x that cause y to vary.
+Also, it’s possible that there are other variables than x that cause y to vary.
 Therefore looking at the noise can be very interesting to detect underlying trends and factors \[Scales and Snider, 1998\].